Reel Ree:views : 05/14/26

 And honestly, I had a blast with this film.

 The plot itself is still pretty basic—stop the bad guys from taking over Earthrealm—but the difference this time is that almost everything else has been improved.
-The action is better, the pacing is better, the characters are more enjoyable and the fight choreography is on another level compared to the previous film.
-The previous film kind of felt like an action film with fighting where this one feels more like a action martial arts film.
+The action is better, the pacing is better, the characters are more enjoyable, and the fight choreography is on another level compared to the previous film.
+The previous film kind of felt like an action film with fighting, where this one feels more like an action martial arts film.

 The addition of Karl Urban as Johnny Cage was honestly perfect casting, especially with how they handled the character.
 He brings the exact kind of energy the movie needed.